StarQueen342/simple-discord-bot-2024/README.md

 Note:

-You need have activated the scope applications.commands and edit the config.json
+You must run "deploy-commands.js" whenever you are going to create a new slash command.
+After that you must re-invite your bot to the server with the scope "application.commands"